AI Image Doesn't Match Your Prompt: Fix It

 4. Contradictory attribute combos

 Tall short woman, dark blonde hair, wearing a t-shirt and a formal gown, running while sitting.
-The model picks one and ignores the other.
+The model picks one side and ignores the other.

 How to spot it: Read your prompt aloud and check whether any phrase contradicts another.